 Enable Microsoft MT

-Go to Settings > Machine Translation and open the Microsoft (v2) configuration.
+Go to Settings > Machine Translation and open the Microsoft (v3) configuration.

-To get started you need to create Microsoft Cognitive Services Translate projects, one per language combination you want to train.
-Each project is assigned a "category ID”, which you will have o fill in the Edit/Add a Microsoft Hub project configuration window.
+To get started, you need to create Microsoft Cognitive Services Translate projects, one for each language combination you want to train.
+Each project is assigned a "Category ID" that you must enter in the Edit/Add a Microsoft Hub Project configuration window.

-Check back with Microsoft, but the policy is that if you train the system with a set of quality approved words you get the same amount of words translated for free.
-A win-win proposal.
+Check with Microsoft, but the policy is that if you train the system with a set of quality approved words, you get the same amount of words translated for free.
+A win-win proposition.

 More information to get started: Microsoft Cognitive Services